 Because we’re an independent dealer, we can also source and supply any other brand of tyre.
-We are the Cooper agent in Rotorua, so if you want to read more about these American made tyres, click here.
+We are the Cooper Tires agent in Rotorua, so if you want to read more about these American made tyres, check out our Cooper Tires page.

 Find your tyre size

 If you ring up for a price on your tyres, you will always be asked what size it is.
 Usually the question we get next from a lot of people is “where do I find that?”.
 It’s found on the sidewall of your tyre and the numbers can be confusing if you don’t know what they mean.
 But it is quite simple once you know how.

 Say for example, your tyre size is 205/65R15 94H

 - 205 is the width of the tyre in millimeters